 A photo posted to Twitter yesterday shows an “à louer” (for rent) sign affixed to the window of Idée Fixe’s vermillion-painted door.
 Eater has tried to call the bar, but its phone number has been disconnected, and calls to the number listed on the rental sign have also gone unanswered.
-Another Twitter user claims that they “saw them loading out boxes of big 50s last week.”
+Another Twitter user claims they “saw them loading out boxes of big 50s last week.”

 Regulars of the dive will likely remember the place for its “big 50s” or “cinquante,” the tall, 750-millilitre Labatt 50s that were dispensed on the ready.